Speakers

 Sparkling wine – also scientifically sparkling

 Sparkling wine embodies concepts such as luxury, festivity and enjoyment.
-Sparkling wine is a foaming noble drop that simply belongs on festive occasions and special moments in life.
-This tradition came to Germany towards the end of the 18th century and with it the secret of the highly sensitive fermentation process.
-But how did the invention of sparkling wine come about, and which ingredients ultimately make it a delicious liquid?
-Who thinks that the pressure in a champagne bottle is higher than that in a car tire?
+Sparkling wine is a sparkling, fine wine that is a must for celebratory occasions and special moments in life.
+This tradition came to Germany towards the end of the 18th century, and with it the secret of the highly sensitive fermentation process.
+But how did sparkling wine actually come about, and which ingredients ultimately make it such a delicious drink?
+Who would think that the pressure in a bottle of sparkling wine is higher than that in a car tire?
 Experiments are presented on the ingredients water, carbon dioxide and ethanol.

-Phenomena that can be observed with sparkling wine are also of importance in technology and nature.
-Among other things, the catastrophe of Lake Nyos (1800 dead and 30 000 animals killed) and cold geysers are dealt with.
-The role of the silver spoon in supposedly ensuring the quality of the sparkling wine in an opened bottle in the refrigerator is also clarified.
+Phenomena that can be observed in sparkling wine are also of importance in technology and nature.
+The Lake Nyos disaster (1,800 deaths and 30,000 animals killed) and cold geysers are also discussed.
+The role of the silver spoon in supposedly ensuring the quality of sparkling wine in an opened bottle in the refrigerator is also explained.

 Duration: 70 minutes